dan-bailey/learning-log/README.md

 Chasing down the date glitch some more.
 I took a break from chasing that glitch -- for some reason after 8pm local time, there's some fuckery with converting from UTC to local time and that's skewing the results of the app.
 I did however, chew on other parts of this script, like the part of breaking the list down into a series of tweets, and figuring out the Twitter API so that I can post the series of tweets as a thread, rather than as three unrelated tweets.
 So I'm still making headway.
 I also spent some time on Udemy today with the AZ-900 course prep.

 ## April 4, 2023
 My subconscious worked on the "break the list into a series of tweets" problem last night and figured out a much more elegant way to do it.
 I'll be implementing that today...and then going back to deal with the bullshit with the UTC/Local fuckery.
 (Should I be swearing in what amounts to my portfolio?
 Probably not.
 But here I am.)

+## April 5, 2023
+Thought I had everything dialed-in and ready to go with my Todoist/Twitter script, but I'm getitng some errors re: tweet length.
+Guess what I learned today?
+Emoji count as more than one character.
+Ooops.
+Going to have to tweak some stuff with the line length calculations.
+Blasting through more AZ-900 certification prep today, too.

 # to-do list
 Here's the shortlist of the things that I'm curious about and/or about to tee-up and start stuffing my brain with: